Chronic Open Angle Glaucoma

 First line treatments

-- Prostaglandin analogues are recommended first line as they are significantly more likely to achieve a greater fall in baseline Intra-Ocular Pressure (IOP) and to achieve a greater number of patients with acceptable IOP than beta-blockers.
-Generic latanoprost is recommended first line.
+- Prostaglandin analogues (PGAs) are recommended as first line pharmacological treatment as they are significantly more likely to achieve a greater fall in baseline Intra-Ocular Pressure (IOP) and to achieve a greater number of patients with acceptable IOP than beta-blockers (BBs).
+Generic latanoprost is recommended first line

-- Preservative-Free: Latanoprost UDV preservative free eye drops are the preferred formulation in patients with proven intolerance to benzalkonium and in patients with ocular surface disease drop induced toxicity
+- Latanoprost unit dose preservative free eye drops are the preferred formulation in patients with proven intolerance to benzalkonium and in patients with ocular surface disease drop induced toxicity

 - The Xalatan® brand of latanoprost was reformulated to allow for long-term storage at room temperature (by reducing pH from 6.7 to 6).
 Following this reformulation there has been increased reporting of eye irritation.
 Patients should be advised to tell their health professional if they experience severe eye irritation.
 For further information see MHRA advice.